-The interview is underpinned by a portfolio of evidence which must be submitted to PAL as part of the Gateway evidence (see section 4).
+The interview is underpinned by a portfolio which must be submitted to PAL as part of the Gateway evidence (see section 4).

-The interview assessment duration is 60 minutes (+10% at the independent assessor's discretion to allow the apprentice to respond to a question if necessary).
+The interview assessment duration is 90 minutes (+10% at the independent assessor's discretion to allow the apprentice to respond to a question if necessary).

-The independent assessor must ask a minimum of 9 questions.
+The independent assessor must ask a minimum of 14 questions.
 Further questions may be asked for clarification purposes and to allow the apprentice the opportunity to cover the knowledge, skills and behaviours mapped to this method of assessment.
-The independent assessor must use questions from PAL's question bank.
+The independent assessor must use questions from PAL's question bank or create their own questions in line with the PAL's training.